 If you want to attend and easily get to and from the parade on Thanksgiving Day, stay at Stanton House Inn in Greenwich.
 This historic mansion not only offers luxurious accommodations, but also complimentary breakfast and premier shopping within walking distance.
 It’s also a quick 15-minute drive from Stamford so you won’t miss a thing on the day of the parade.

 12. Get into the Holiday Spirit

 Are you the type of person who puts their Christmas tree up the day after Halloween?
 Then a Christmas-themed Thanksgiving getaway might be right up your alley!
 Providence, Rhode Island, is a great destination if you’re looking to get into the Yuletide spirit.
 The city’s burgeoning theater scene puts plenty on display during the Thanksgiving holiday weekend.
-Snag tickets to John Legend’s Christmas tour, or Brian Setzer Orchestra’s Christmas Rocks.
-Stay at Hotel Providence and book the Backstage Kitchen + Bar Dining Package, for both dinner and a show.
+Stay at The Beatrice for luxury lodging that’s just a 10-minute walk from the holiday spirit of bustling downtown Providence.